SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 Solution: D

-Explanation: The SVM effectiveness depends upon how you choose the basic 3 requirements mentioned above in such a way that it maximizes your efficiency and reduces error and overfitting.
+Explanation: The effectiveness of the SVM depends upon how you choose the basic 3 requirements mentioned above to maximize efficiency and reduce error and overfitting.

 Q8.
 Support vectors are the data points that lie closest to the decision surface.